 Step 2: Consolidate endpoints with API management

-You must have looked at API management from the point of view of identity, authentication, rate limiting, throttling, metering etc. But to make best use of internal APIs, we need to transform them, aggregate them and cache them where needed.
+You must have looked at API management from the point of view of identity, authentication, rate limiting, throttling, metering, etc. But to make the best use of internal APIs, we need to transform them, aggregate them, and cache them where needed.

-Take an example of application like Kayak.
+Take an example of an application like Kayak.
 They aggregate APIs from multiple airlines.